Who We Are

-Hopelink is the fiscal agent for the King County Mobility Coalition and sub-regional Mobility Coalitions.
-Hopelink’s Mobility Management team empowers people to change lives by facilitating access to their community.
-We do this by (1) building cross-sector partnerships to improve special needs transportation services and (2) providing travel education and resources for riders and agencies to build awareness of existing transportation options to best fit individual needs.
-We work to make it easier for all people to get around King County through innovative and collaborative problem-solving.
-Learn more about the Mobility Management program at
+Hopelink is the fiscal agent for the King County Mobility Coalition and 4 sub-regional Mobility Coalitions.
+Hopelink’s Mobility Management Team empowers people to improve quality of life by facilitating access to their communities and essential services.
+We work to remove barriers and make it easier for all people to get around King County through innovative and collaborative problem-solving.
+We do this by

-Hopelink’s website.
-Also, important documents pertaining to Hopelink's accessibility policies may be viewed
+Important documents pertaining to Hopelink's accessibility policies may be viewed

 here.

-Antoinette Smith, MSW (she/ella) (2024-2027)
+Antoinette Smith, MSW (she/ella) (2025-2027)

-Antoinette works for the City of Kirkland as one of four Human Services Coordinators and has been there since 2021.
-Her position has a focus on equity which includes outreach and relationship building in the Kirkland community.
-Her work also involves supporting the Kirkland Human Services Commission, a group of eight community volunteers that help develop recommendations for Human Services Grant funding every biennium.
+Antoinette has worked for the City of Kirkland, as one of four Human Services Coordinators, since 2021.
+Her position focuses on equity which includes outreach and relationship building in the Kirkland community.
+Her work also supports the Kirkland Human Services Commission, a group of eight community volunteers that help develop recommendations for Human Services Grant funding every biennium.
 Prior to working at the City of Kirkland, Antoinette went back to college after transitioning out of a more than decade long career as a Registered Nurse working in long-term care and Hospice.
 She graduated magna cum laude with her bachelor’s degree in health studies from University of Washington (UW), Bothell and then earned her master’s in social work (MSW) from the UW, School of Social Work in 2021.
-In addition to her MSW, Antoinette holds a certificate in Nonprofit Management from the Evan’s School of Public Policy & Governance at UW.
+Additionally, Antoinette holds a certificate in Nonprofit Management from the Evan’s School of Public Policy & Governance at UW.
+In her spare time, Antoinette and her husband enjoy traveling with their dog, Precious.
+Now an empty-nester with some extra time, Antoinette has taken up watercolor painting as a hobby.

-Lorrie Alfonsi (2024-2027) Lorrie has been with Metro Accessible Services since 2009 when she was hired as a TLT Transportation Planner.
+Lorrie has been with Metro Accessible Services since 2009 when she was hired as a TLT Transportation Planner.
 Prior to Metro, Lorrie worked with Public Health for 5 years and has been with King County for 20 years!
 Lorrie is also a trained facilitator and has been a trainer with the King County Equity and Social Justice (ESJ) team.
 Lorrie has an Masters in Social Work with a background as a clinical therapist and uses her other skills in her position as a Transportation Planner.
 She is responsible for many operational reporting and tracking of Key Performance Indicators (KPIs) to analyze trends that impact the Access rider.
 She is a strong supporter of the Contracted Section staff and the work of ESJ within the team.
+Lorrie is an avid tennis player and golfer.
+She has a wonderful poochie, Kalea, who has kept her busy!
+And she can tell you jokes non-stop for up to 3 hours!

 Staci Sahoo (Haber), Director - Mobility Management